 Make sure that every inch of your statue is covered evenly.
-This can be difficult if you skipped any of the cleaning steps before.
+This could be difficult if you skipped any of the cleaning steps before.

-Giving your first coat time to dry, apply a second coat of the paint when you are ready.
+Give your first coat time to dry, and apply a second coat of paint when you are ready.